 Socially Responsible Investing Portfolio Strategy Disclosure

 The Betterment socially responsible investing (“SRI”) portfolio is constructed considering environmental, social, and corporate governance criteria (“social responsibility factors”) when selecting investments, in addition to financial criteria.
 Betterment’s SRI portfolio differs from its standard, default portfolio (the “core portfolio”) by substituting exposure to the entire market of U.S. large capitalization companies with exposure to a subset of U.S. large capitalization companies that meet certain standards with respect to their social responsibility factors.
 Betterment’s SRI portfolio also contains exposure to emerging market stocks screened using social responsibility factors.
-For additional detail on the construction of Betterment’s SRI portfolio, see our white paper.
+For additional detail on the construction of Betterment’s SRI portfolio, see our methodology.

 Investors considering investing in the Betterment SRI portfolio should be aware of the differences from the core portfolio and the SRI portfolio’s unique risks, as described below.
 The SRI portfolio invests a portion of its assets in certain ETFs that include companies that score highly on social responsibility factors and minimize exposure to companies that score poorly on those factors (“socially responsible ETFs”).
 The remainder of the SRI portfolio is comprised of broad market ETFs that do not currently use social responsibility screens (the “other ETFs”).